K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 5)	Create Mysql and Cubrid Table
--	Sample App의 조직관리 기능을 위해 DB에 테이블을 생성해 주어야 한다.
+-	A table should be created in the DB for the organization management function of the Sample App.
--	Mysql과 Cubrid에 테이블을 추가하는 방법은 OpenPaaS Mysql, Cubrid 서비스팩 설치 가이드의 'Client 툴 접속'을 참고한다.
+-	Refer to 'Client Tool Connection' in the OpenPaaS Mysql, Cubrid Service Pack Installation Guide on how to add tables to Mysql and Cubrid.
--	Client 툴을 이용하여 아래의 테이블 생성 sql를 각각 실행한다.
-(Mysql과 Cubrid 양쪽다 동일한 sql로 생성가능하다.)
+-	Use Client tool to create the table below and run sql for each.
+(Both Mysql and Cubrid can be created with the same sql.)
         DROP TABLE IF EXISTS ORG_TBL;
         DROP TABLE IF EXISTS GROUP_TBL;